GuOrg/Gu.Localization/README.md

 The reason for naming it `StaticExtension` and not `TranslateExtension` is that Resharper provides intellisense when named `StaticExtension`
 Binding the text like below updates the text when `Translator.CurrentCulture`changes enabling runtime selection of language.

-The markupextension never throws, it encodes errors in the result, see [ErrorFormats](#41-errorformats)
+The markupextension has ErrorHandling = ErrorHandling.ReturnErrorInfo as default, it encodes errors in the result, see [ErrorFormats](#3-errorhandling))
+### 1.1.
+Bind a localized string.

 ```xaml
 <Window ...